 As part of obtaining reasonable assurance about whether the District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed several instances of noncompliance or other matters that are required to be reported under Government Auditing Standard, which is described in the accompanying Schedule of Findings as items 2005-NWLSD-01and 2005-NWLSD-02.
-We also noted other matters involving compliance that do not require inclusion in this report, that we have reported to management of the District in a separate letter dated November 15, 2005.
+The results of our tests disclosed several instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, which are described in the accompanying Schedule of Findings as items 2006-NWLSD-01 and 2006-NWLSD-02.
+We also noted other matters involving compliance that do not require inclusion in this report, that we have reported to management of the District in a separate letter dated October 3, 2006.

-This report is intended solely for the information and use of the management, the Board of Education and federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the management, the Board of Education, federal awarding agencies and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.

-Charles E. Harris and Associates, Inc.
+Charles E. Harris and Associates, Inc. October 3, 2006